christosgalano/christosgalano.github.io/_posts/2023-11-29-azure-deployment-stacks.md

 ## Summary

-Deployment Stacks, offer a streamlined approach to managing Azure resources.
-Create atomic units at different scopes, implement deny settings for security, and control detachment and deletion.
+Deployment Stacks offer a streamlined approach to managing Azure resources.
+Create atomic units at different scopes, implement deny security settings, and control detachment and deletion.
 Efficiently update stacks by modifying Bicep files and choosing between update and create commands.
 This integration simplifies the management lifecycle of resources, enhancing control and security in Azure environments.
 Given its ease of use and the associated benefits, there is little justification for persisting with regular deployments for resource management.
 Deployment stacks should be preferred whenever feasible.

 ## Resources